AshtonSnapp/rouge/docs/book/4_flow.md

 end
 ```

 One important note is that conditions given to `if` and `elif` expressions must evaluate to booleans.
 Unlike Ruby, JavaScript, or PHP, Rouge isn't going to try and turn whatever you give it into a boolean value.
-You have to explicitly give it a boolean somehow, like the `>=` operator which compares two comparable things and returns `true` if the first thing is greater or equal to the second thing, returning `false` otherwise.
+You have to explicitly give it a boolean somehow, like the `>=` operator which compares two Comparable things and returns `true` if the first thing is greater or equal to the second thing, returning `false` otherwise.

 ### Using `if`/`elif`/`else` in variable assignment.